VOLTTRON/volttron/docs/source/devguides/agent_development/Testing-Agents.rst

 Pytest tests are discovered and run using some conventions:

-    * Tests will be found recursively in either the directory specified when running Pytest, or the CWD if no argument was supplied
+    * Tests will be found recursively in either the directory specified when running Pytest, or the current working directory if no argument was supplied
     * Pytest will search in those directories for files called test_<name of test>.py or <name of test>_test.py
     * In those files, Pytest will test:
         * functions and methods prefixed by "test" outside of any class